xurdee/googlemeetbot/README.md

   * You can deploy the script on heroku or pythonanywhere too

- # HOW TO FIRE THE SCRIPT?
+ # How To Fire The Script?

       For chrome browser :